mpiot/foundry/UPGRADE-2.7.md

 - Remove `Proxy` type for parameters in the prototype in methods and functions (covered by `ChangeProxyParamTypesRector`).
 - Remove `Proxy` return type in methods and functions (covered by `ChangeProxyReturnTypesRector`).
 - Remove all `Proxy` type hints in PHPDoc (covered by `RemovePhpDocProxyTypeHintRector`).

+## Troubleshooting

+After enabling the new auto-refresh mechanism and removing all proxy-related code, you may encounter some issues.
+Most of the time, these can be resolved by calling the `\Zenstruck\Foundry\Persistence\refresh()` function on the affected entity, which mimics the behavior of the former proxy mechanism.